maisiesadler53/Distributed_gol/README.md

 ### Step 1

+Implement the Game of Life logic as it was described in the task introduction.
+We suggest starting with a single-threaded implementation that will serve as a starting point in subsequent steps.
+Your Game of Life should evolve for the number of turns specified in `gol.Params.Turns`.
+Your Game of Life should evolve the correct image specified by  `gol.Params.ImageWidth` and `gol.Params.ImageHeight`.

 The skeleton code starts three goroutines.
 The diagram below shows how they should interact with each other.
 Note that not all channels linking IO and the Distributor have been initialised for you.
-You will need to make them and add them to respective structs.
+You will need to make them and add them to the `distributorChannels` and `ioChannels` structs.
+These structs are created in `gol/gol.go`.

 ![Step 1](content/cw_diagrams-Parallel_1.png)

-Implement the Game of Life logic as it was described in the task introduction.
-We suggest starting with a single-threaded implementation that will serve as a starting point in subsequent steps.
-Your Game of Life should evolve for the number of turns specified in `gol.Params.Turns`.
+You are not able to call methods directly on the IO goroutine.
+To use the IO, you will need to utilise channel communication.
+For reading in the initial PGM image, you will need the `command`, `filename` and `input` channels.
+Look at the file `gol/io.go` for details.
+The functions `io.readPgmImage` and `startIo` are particularly important in this step.

+Your Game of Life code will interact with the user or the unit tests using the `events` channel.
+All events are defined in the file `gol/event.go`.
+In this step, you will only be working with the unit test `TestGol`.
+Therefore, you only need to send the `FinalTurnComplete` event.

 Test your serial, single-threaded code using `go test -v -run=TestGol/-1$`.
 All the tests ran should pass.